kolide/launcher/docs/multipass/README.md

 You will need to comment out the empty seat check in `ee/consoleuser/consoleuser_linux.go` -- otherwise launcher will not start a desktop process for your user.

-If you want to test notifications opening browser windows, you will need to set the `DISPLAY` environment variable in `ee/desktop/notify/listener_linux.go` when running the command to open the browser.
-(In the VM, run `echo $DISPLAY` to find the correct value.)

 ## Usage

 Use the provided script `multipass.sh` to start a Multipass VM, specifying the VM name